paperless-ngx/paperless-ngx/README.md

 These are things that I want to add to paperless eventually.
 They are sorted by priority.

-- **Bulk editing**.
-Add/remove metadata from multiple documents at once.
 - **More search.** The search backend is incredibly versatile and customizable.
 Searching is the most important feature of this project and thus, I want to implement things like:
   - Group and limit search results by correspondent, show “more from this” links in the results.
   - Ability to search for “Similar documents” in the search results